-"Solventless adhesive bonding using reactive polymer coatings," with H. Chen, Analytical Chemistry, 80, 2008, pp. 4119-4124.

-- "In situ investigation of heterotrimeric G protein beta gamma subunit binding and orientation on membrane bilayers," with X. Chen, et al., Journal of the American Chemical Society, 129, 2007, pp.12658-12659. - "Observing a molecular knife at work," with X. Chen, et al., Journal of the American Chemical Society, 128, 2006, pp. 2711-2714. - "Detection of chiral SFG vibrational spectra of proteins and peptides at interfaces," with J. Wang, et al., Proceedings of the National Academy of Sciences, USA, 102, 2005, pp. 4978-4983.
+- "Solventless adhesive bonding using reactive polymer coatings," with H. Chen, Analytical Chemistry, 80, 2008, pp. 4119-4124. - "In situ investigation of heterotrimeric G protein beta gamma subunit binding and orientation on membrane bilayers," with X. Chen, et al., Journal of the American Chemical Society, 129, 2007, pp.12658-12659. - "Observing a molecular knife at work," with X. Chen, et al., Journal of the American Chemical Society, 128, 2006, pp. 2711-2714. - "Detection of chiral SFG vibrational spectra of proteins and peptides at interfaces," with J. Wang, et al., Proceedings of the National Academy of Sciences, USA, 102, 2005, pp. 4978-4983.

-Service - Professor Chen has contributed to several committees in the Department of Chemistry, including graduate student admissions, faculty recruitment, and leadership of the materials cluster.
+Service: Professor Chen has contributed to several committees in the Department of Chemistry, including graduate student admissions, faculty recruitment, and leadership of the materials cluster.
 For the national community he has served as a member on several National Institutes of Health and National Science Foundation grant review panels, among others.
-He has reviewed manuscripts for a number of different journals and he has organized multiple research symposia.
+He has organized multiple research symposia.
+Within MACRO, Professor Chen assists in the advising of new MACRO graduate students, including evaluating applicants from China.
+Professor Chen's efforts contribute to advancing the goals of the program.